DesktopECHO/kWSL/README.md

  Neon Installation Complete!
 GUI will start in a few seconds...
 ```

-The install summary should show approximately 1316 packages.
+The install summary should indicate 1327 or 1328 packages installed, depending on Windows version.

 **Upon completion you'll be logged into your KDE Desktop.**